rolandsalvador/officenetwork2/README.md

 <br />
 <br />
 <img src="https://i.imgur.com/LzJmb1O.png"/>
-I used the “boot system flash:(filename)” command to specify the new file as the one to boot with.
+I used “boot system flash:(filename)” to specify the new file as the one to boot with.
 Before the update, R1’s version was 15.1.
 <br />
 <br />
 <img src="https://i.imgur.com/9rrFMAt.png"/>